jhucompilers/fall2020/assign/assign02.md

 title: "Assignment 2: Interpreter"
 ---

-*Updated 10/1*: properly distinguish the `println` intrinsic from the `printnl` intrinsic, clarify that garbage collection of cons cells isn't necessary
+*Updated 10/1*: properly distinguish the `println` intrinsic from the `printnl` intrinsic, clarify that garbage collection of cons cells isn't necessary; also added grading criteria and design/coding style/efficiency expectations

 *Updated Sep 29*: [description of error handling](#error-reporting), [requirements for 628 students](#additional-semantics-for-628-students)